How are courses offered?

-Currently, there is no formal application process for enrolling in the individual courses, unless the intent is to apply for the UVM Master of Education program.
-That process requires acceptance through the Graduate College.
+If the intent is to apply for the UVM Master of Education program, that process requires acceptance through the Graduate College.
 Further information is found on the CESS website.

 The courses are available on a first come, first served basis for Professional and Continuing Education students.
 The courses fill up quickly.
 Some seats are reserved for those who are in the MEd graduate program.
-Once a course has filled, permission may be sought from the instructor to be added to the course.
+Once a course has been filled, permission may be sought from the instructor to be added to the course.